subdavis/keypad.io/README.md

  + Use a smartphone to advance PowerPoints!

 On PC / Mac
 -----------
-On the machine that will RECEIVE the keystrokes, Build and run the Client Jar.
-Main method is in /src/Client/Gui.java.
-You need Java 7 to run this.
-Java is what keeps FlashRemote simple and flexible.
+Simply download and run the standalone .jar or .exe, which will give you an ID number and password, kind of like teamviewer.
+No need to create an account or enter an email address.

 On Mobile
 ----------
-In any web browser, go to http://flash.redspin.net.
-Start the desktop client first, and it will give you a UUID to enter.
+In any web browser, go to keypad.io and input the credentials given by the desktop client.

 Thanks to...
 ---------
-The web end implements the fastclick library from https://github.com/ftlabs/fastclick
+ The fastclick library from https://github.com/ftlabs/fastclick

-Thanks to @TooTallNate for the Java WebSocket Library at https://github.com/TooTallNate/Java-WebSocket
+ @TooTallNate for the Java WebSocket Library at https://github.com/TooTallNate/Java-WebSocket